-Crown Estate Scotland is a body corporate constituted by The Crown Estate Scotland (Interim Management) Order 2017 and having its principal place of business at Quartermile Two, 2nd Floor, 2 Lister Square, Edinburgh, EH3 9GL, acting in exercise of the powers conferred on it by the Scotland Act 1998 (as amended) and The Scottish Crown Estate Act 2019 on behalf of Her Majesty the Queen.
+Crown Estate Scotland is a body corporate constituted by The Crown Estate Scotland Order 2017 and having its principal place of business at Quartermile Two, 2nd Floor, 2 Lister Square, Edinburgh, EH3 9GL, acting in exercise of the powers conferred on it by the Scotland Act 1998 (as amended) and the Scottish Crown Estate Act 2019 on behalf of His Majesty the King.

-We manage, develop and care for a variety of assets across Scotland including four rural estates, mineral and salmon fishing rights, about half of the coastal foreshore and almost all the seabed out to 12 nautical miles, and rights to some activities from 12 to 200 nm.
+We manage, develop and care for a variety of assets across Scotland including four rural estates, mineral and salmon fishing rights, about half of the coastal foreshore and almost all the seabed out to 12 nautical miles, and rights to some activities from 12 to 200 nautical miles.

 Our purpose is investing in property, natural resources and people to deliver lasting value for Scotland.
-All our revenue profit goes to Scottish Government.
-Our corporate plan and annual business plans detail our priorities and objectives, and our Framework Document sets out our functions, duties and powers.
+All our net surplus revenue profit goes to Scottish Government.
+Our corporate plan and annual business plans detail our shorter-term priorities and objectives, and our Framework Document sets out our functions, duties and powers.

-We seek to not only comply with health and safety legislation but find opportunities to continually improve, and we recognise that excellent health and safety management is fundamental to the success of an organisation.
-As an organisation and employees, we will:
+We seek to not only comply with health and safety legislation but find opportunities to continually improve, and we recognise that excellent health and safety management is fundamental to the success of any organisation.
+As an organisation and employer, we will:

-- Openly listen to suggestions to improve health and safety. - Provide strong and active leadership in health and safety. - Take reasonable care of our own health and safety and that of our colleagues. - Ensure arrangements are in place to identify health and safety risks to our employees and to ensure risks are managed appropriately. - Develop arrangements to prevent, so far as reasonably practicable, injury, ill health and damage as a result of our undertaking. - Provide clear guidance, instruction, information, training and supervision to ensure employees have the right health and safety skills, knowledge and experience to do their work safely. - Engage and consult with employees to ensure their involvement with health and safety culture and conditions. - Allocate sufficient resources for health and safety to be managed effectively. - Assess and plan for potential emergency scenarios. - Maintain safe and healthy working conditions, provide and maintain safe plant equipment and machinery and ensure safe use and storage of substances. - Ensure clarity of health and safety responsibilities with tenants, contractors and service providers. - Seek opportunities to promote high standards of health and safety management amongst our stakeholders and to be an exemplar of good practice.
+- Openly listen to suggestions to improve health and safety. - Provide strong and active leadership in health and safety. - Take reasonable care of our own health and safety and that of our colleagues. - Ensure arrangements are in place to identify health and safety risks to our employees and to ensure risks are managed appropriately. - Develop arrangements to prevent, so far as reasonably practicable, injury, ill health and damage as a result of our undertaking. - Provide clear guidance, instruction, information, training and supervision to ensure employees have the right health and safety skills, knowledge and experience to do their work safely. - Engage and consult with employees to ensure their involvement with health and safety culture and conditions. - Ensure appropriate and sufficient resources are secured and allocated to deliver and maintain health and safety across the estate and wider workplace. - Ensure appropriate and sufficient processes and procedures are implemented to deliver and maintain health and safety across the estate and wider workplace. - Assess and plan for potential emergency scenarios. - Maintain safe and healthy working conditions, provide and maintain safe plant equipment and machinery and ensure safe use and storage of substances. - Ensure clarity of health and safety responsibilities with tenants, contractors, managing agents (Annex 3) and other service providers. - Seek opportunities to promote high standards of health and safety management amongst our stakeholders and to be an exemplar of good practice.

 Our Health and Safety Framework sets out how we will achieve this.
 We will review this policy and framework annually to update with changes in legislation and new ideas from within our organisation and our supply chain.
-All employees are expected to understand and apply the requirements of this policy and CES will support and enable staff to embed a positive health and safety culture.
+All employees are expected to understand and apply the requirements of this policy and Crown Estate Scotland will support and enable staff to embed a positive health and safety culture.